raspberrypilearning/make-crumble-robot-head/en/step_3.md

 ![Bag of horns](images/prepareServo_horns.png)

 Select the horn that has a single long arm.
-If there are no single arm horns then you will need to adapt another horn by cutting off any additional arms.
+If there are no single arm horns, you will need to adapt another horn by cutting off any additional arms.

 Place the horn on rotating shaft.